Wavelet-Based Density Estimation for Persistent Homology

-We now turn to our practical contribution, which entails a class of nonparametric density estimators based on \emph{adaptive Haar wavelets}, which uses a Haar wavelet basis that discards small coefficients by introducing a threshold below which coefficients are set to zero (hard thresholding).
-The threshold is set following the adaptive procedure proposed in \cite{Donoho_wavelet_est}, where it was designed to attain exactly or approximately optimal convergence rates.
+\paragraph{Thresholding Haar Wavelet Estimator.} We now turn to our practical contribution, which entails a class of nonparametric density estimators and uses a Haar wavelet basis that discards small coefficients by introducing a threshold below which coefficients are set to zero (hard thresholding).
+The threshold is set following the procedure proposed in \citep{Donoho_wavelet_est}, where it was designed to attain exactly or approximately optimal convergence rates.

-Consider the following adaptive hard thresholding technique: fix $\tau >0$ and let
+Consider the following hard thresholding technique: fix $\tau >0$ and let

 For any $\psi \in \mathcal{W}_j$, consider

 Construct the estimator $\tilde{f}$ according to